andrew-codes/devtools/readme.md

 All configured software is located under `./software/*`.
 All features of software are located under the software's features directory.
 For OS specific configuration, see feature's sub-directory by OS name, e.g., `osx` or `windows`.
 See the `README.md` for each software and feature for more details.

-For example, to see informatoin about VS Codes's keybindings feature, you can view the [./software/vscode/features/keybindings/README.md](./software/vscode/features/keybindings/README.md) for more information.
+For example, to see information about VS Codes's keybindings feature, you can view the [./software/vscode/features/keybindings/README.md](./software/vscode/features/keybindings/README.md) for more information.